October 4-week:

 What will we be doing?

-You will write for 20 mins, then share your piece in breakout rooms and discuss:
+Each class will have an exercise and/or a prompt.
+You will write for 20 minutes, then share your piece in breakout rooms and discuss:

 1. What did you see/hear/feel?